 MASSACHUSETTS VOTERS RAN against the grain on Election Day and returned to Washington the nine incumbents who represent the Bay State in the House.
 They join fellow Democrats Elizabeth Warren and Ed Markey in the Senate.
 So when their Republicans colleagues who control both the House and Senate move this year to push through a(...)

-Tanisha Sullivan, the incoming president of the Boston NAACP, thinks the city can ‘get it right’ when it comes to race issues
+Tanisha Sullivan, the new president of the Boston NAACP, thinks the city can ‘get it right’ on race issues

 Photograph by Frank Curran What’s at the top of your agenda as you prepare to take over as the new president of the Boston NAACP?
 It really is a continuation of the work that the NAACP historically has done.
 There are five key areas that I would say we will continue to focus on: criminal(...)